-The unaudited condensed interim consolidated financial statements of the Company for the six months period ended June 30, 2019 ("Financial Statements") have been prepared by management.
+The unaudited condensed interim consolidated financial statements of the Company for the nine months period ended September, 2019 ("Financial Statements") have been prepared by management.
 The Financial Statements should be read in conjunction with the Company's audited consolidated financial statements and notes thereto of the Company for the fiscal year ended December 31, 2018, which are available at the SEDAR website under the Company's profile (www.sedar.com).
-The Financial Statements and the discussion in Notes to the Financial Statements are stated in thousands of Canadian dollars, unless otherwise indicated, and are prepared in accordance with International Financial Reporting Standards ("IFRS").
+The Financial Statements are stated in thousands of Canadian dollars, unless otherwise indicated, and are prepared in accordance with International Financial Reporting Standards ("IFRS").
+The discussion in Notes to the Financial Statements is stated in Canadian dollars except amounts in tables are expressed in thousands of Canadian dollars.